Math Placement Test

 - If you obtain the minimum score for PALG, begin reviewing the chapters of the study plan associated with the MALG test.
 Otherwise, a custom study plan will be generated for you.
 Problems marked with a pencil icon in your custom study plan are the topics in which you need to focus on in order to be successful on subsequent test attempts.

 - You must wait 24 hours before retaking a test.
 Spend this time to review your study plan.

-- Cookies/browser cache have become corrupt.
 Cookies store information so that you can jump from one website to another while maintaining a secure login.
 Sometimes these cookies become corrupt, which can cause problems in secure environments.
 It is generally a good practice to periodically clear out your cookies and browser cache.
-To find out how to clear your cookies, please visit the Digital Trends Web site and follow the instructions for your browser.

 The UA Math Placement Test is only available during two blocks of time: tentatively

 from the middle of March until the beginning of the Fall semester and again from the

 middle of October until the beginning of the Spring semester.

 Outside of those two timeframes, the UA Math Placement Test is down for maintenance to the system and adaptations to the test.
 If you are outside of the testing time blocks, you will have to wait until the next testing period begins in order to take the UA Math Placement Test.
 If you are inside of the testing time blocks but are still seeing a past due error, please contact the math placement test immediately at firstname.lastname@example.org, and we will assess your problem directly.